Logs-ws/PHP-API/README.md

 ```

 ## Step 3: ##
-Initialize the Logs object with your Logs.ws API KEY and your prefered format (json/xml).
-API key can be found at <code>http://logs.ws/user-settings</code>
+Initialize the Log object with your Logs.ws API key and your prefered format (json/xml).
+Your API key can be found at <code>http://logs.ws/user-settings</code>
 ```php
 <?php
 $Log = new Logs('your-api-key', 'json');